HankCuihb/learngit/readme.txt

-git is a free version control system git is free software
+git is a free version control system, i'm learning git is free software aaaa